 While the former deals with utensils, cutlery, textiles, and other consumer goods that may be used in our day-to-day lives, the latter revolves around purely decorative showpieces.
-Additionally, the former are made all over the country using a variety of materials, including ceramics and even copper.
-However, the latter is a form of specialised arts that requires very technical craftsmanship.
+The former are made all over the country using various materials, including ceramics and copper.
+However, the latter is a form of specialised art that requires very technical craftsmanship.

 As a result, such pieces tend to be more exquisite and expensive, making them an ideal product for export.
 The Indian handicrafts industry is a fairly extensive one that deals in the following products:

 - Cloth and floor paintings